“Transfiguration of Jesus” by Raphael

 Breaking Open the Word

-Bishop Barron on The Spirituality of Advent
+Bishop Barron on the Transfiguration

 Bishop Robert Barron serves as an auxiliary bishop of the Archdiocese of Los Angeles.
 He is an author, speaker, theologian, and founder of Word on Fire, a global media ministry.
 Word on Fire reaches millions of people by utilizing the tools of new media to draw people into or back to the Catholic Faith.